Code-Institute-Submissions/zarchri-portfolio2/read.md

 #### The Home Page

-The home page of The Quiz Arms displays the sites name as a title and then a container which holds some welcome text, including alerting the users that they can navigate back to the home page at any time by clicking on the page name.
-Below this are three buttons, how to play, play and high scores.
+The home page of The Disney quiz displays the sites name as a title and then a container which holds some welcome text, including alerting the users that they can navigate back to the home page at any time by clicking on the page name.
+Below this are three buttons, h play, how to play and one button for sound.

 ![Home page image](documentation/features/index.png)